doctors having a discussion among each other

 General campus

 The General Campus of the Ottawa Hospital is part of a large health sciences complex, located on Smyth Road.
-In addition to the latest in ultrasound and CT, it boasts a brand new MR machine and two angio suites
+It is a major regional centre for cancer care, high-risk pregnancy, thoracic surgery and acute rehabilitation services.
+Medical Imaging offers a full service of imaging modalities and interventional procedures.

 Civic campus